ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

     <image gif>
     Success!

-#### Step 5: Adding a trigger
+## Step 5: Adding a trigger

 We want the player to be able to flip the switch to turn on and off our light.
 To do this we need a trigger.
 A trigger defines the area an interaction can take place in.
 This sounds pretty abstract, but will be clear once we start using one.

-1. Create a trigger by going up to “Object” on the menu bar and click “Create Box Trigger”.
+1. Create a trigger by going up to "**Object**" on the menu bar, expand **Create Gameplay Object** and click "**Create Trigger**".
 TODO: CHECK
 <image />
-Now there is an object called “BoxTrigger” in our Hierarchy.
+Now there is an object called "**BoxTrigger**" in our Hierarchy.

 2. Select it and press <kbd>F</kbd>, this will find the trigger in our viewer.
 If you can’t see the trigger, press <kbd>V</kbd> to enable Gizmo visibility.

+    !!! info
         Gizmos are outlines that are displayed over objects that are otherwise hard to see, such as triggers, decals, and lights.

 3. Drag the trigger over to the light switch.
 The size of the trigger determines how close a player needs to be to interact with the trigger, as the player will simply have to stand inside the box to be able to activate the trigger.